lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 ```

 Here each `|` represents the PFN of the first page of each orders' allocation
-(this is how allocation blocks are referenced).
+(this is how allocations are referenced).

 And highlighting buddies: